 - Did you have a colonoscopy or any other tests, what were the results?

-- When was your last flare-up or your flare-up history?
+- When was the last flare-up of your flare-up history?

 - Have you had any other medical conditions result from your IBS diagnosis?

 Very import to realize, answer all questions honestly.

 How Irritable Bowel Syndrome (IBS) Can Affect Your Life Insurance

 Obviously, IBS will only affect your life insurance if you have other medical conditions as a result of your IBS medical condition.